HISTORY OF STILL BAY UNITED CHURCH (serving Still Bay, Riversdale and Heidelberg)

 In October 2009 the Rev Bev Hill a retired Methodist Minister with his wife Norma accepted the invitation to minister in Still Bay.
 They retired in July 2014 and on the 25th March 2015 Bev went to be with the Lord.

 Several Bible Study Groups were started during their ministry.
 A “Children’s Church” was started in 2011 under the leadership of Colleen Ferreira.
 Bev and Norma gallantly presented unforgettable Seder Dinners during Passover.
-Memorable Nativity Plays written, produced and directed by Norma with an open invitation extended to all were the perfect ending to another successful year.
+Memorable Nativity Plays were written, produced and directed by Norma with an open invitation extended to all.

 Rev Keith Bailey with his wife Connie commenced ministry in Still Bay in August 2014.
 Keith held special Easter Services and evening classes during Pentecost week which were very inspiring.
-He retired in August 2015, but is still an active member of our congregation and still takes services on a regular basis.
+He retired in August 2015, but stayed on as an active member of the congregtion and took services on a regular basis until they moved back to Gauteng.

 When Keith retired, Martin Heyns (an ordained Dutch Reformed minster and one of our members) took over the spiritual leadership of our congregation until October 2016.

-In October 2016, the church council has invited Rev Ronnie Cawood from Fishhoek Methodist Church to minister to us from January 2018.
-He is to retire from the Methodist Church at the end of November 2017.
+In October 2016, the church council invited Rev Ronnie Cawood from Fishhoek Methodist Church to minister to us from January 2018.
+He was to retire from the Methodist Church at the end of November 2017.

-During 2017 we were blessed with three permanent members taking the services: Rev Keith Bailey (retired minister), John Pote and Norma Hill (both local preachers).
+During 2017 we were blessed with three permanent members who took the services: Rev Keith Bailey (retired minister), John Pote and Norma Hill (both local preachers).

 In January 2018, Rev Ronnie Cawood and his wife Christina, have started their ministry at our church.

-In June 2018, we started building our own church – please refer to UCS build our own church
+In June 2018, we started building our own church.
+The first service in our own church took place on on Sunday 20th January, 2019.
+Please refer to UCS build our own church.